 - If the grandparent is the parent of a deceased parent

 In rare cases, a court may order no visitation or revoke visitation if it finds there has been physical, sexual, or emotional abuse of the child or in cases where the child witnessed domestic violence against one of the parents.

 The Colorado Judicial Branch offers general information and examples of many of the forms you will need when it comes to filing for the allocation of parental responsibilities.
 However, as the web site notes, these documents are provided for informational purposes only and do not constitute legal advice about your case.
 If you choose to represent yourself in court, you will be bound by the same rules and procedures as an attorney.

-If you would like to consult with a family court lawyer, contact the local bar association in your area for more information or use our directory to search for a legal professional in your area.
+If you would like to consult with a family court lawyer, contact the local bar association in your area for more information.

 A co-parenting communication service can be a valuable way to make custody plans and visitation schedules more efficient.